mussatto/mussatto.github.io/_posts/2016-10-07-SEO-tools-and-tips.markdown

 More references are better - linkedin, github, etc

 [http://devall.com.br/](http://devall.com.br/)

 [http://alltop.com/](http://alltop.com/)

 ### Generate content

-This is probably the most difficult step: its an never ending effort, that requires extra care.
+This is the most difficult step: its an never ending effort that requires extra care.

-With more existing content in your website, its more likely to get users more often, and make them return.
+With more content in your website, its more likely to get users more often and make them return.

 Remember to pay extra attention to your title, keywords and content.
 Its good to have the same words of the title in the content.
 No one likes clickbaiters, especially google.